What is Employer Branding?

-For these outcomes, you must elevate the process above it being all about “attraction” (in spite of what creative agencies, who infer they ‘do’ employer branding might have you believe; and subsequently direct both effort and investment into.)
+For these outcomes, process must be elevated above it being “all about attraction” (in spite of some creative agencies who infer they ‘do’ employer branding. what they might have you believe, and subsequently direct both efforts and investment into.)

-Regardless of decisions you make, where focus is put (from employee experience perspective), be sure you arrive at it from a place of sound research and authentic feedback from your people.
+Regardless of decisions you make; where that focus is put (from employee experience perspective), arrive at it from a place of sound research and authentic feedback from your people.

-Employer branding methodology involves attention being directed at organisational branding elements too.
+Employer branding methodology involves attention being directed at organisational brand elements too.

-Well-articulated employer brands attract the right talent to an organisation, for this to happen visible alignment between a company brand and its employer brand is essential.
-After all, its company brand positioning and appeal that captures the prospective talent’s attention, and moves them into action right?
+Well-articulated employer brands attract the right talent to an organisation, but for this to happen visible alignment between a company brand and employer brand is essential.
+A company’s brand positioning and appeal is what first captures the attention of prospective talent and moves them into action.

 Employer branding is synonymous with company reputation, but they aren’t the same thing.

-Deliberately nuanced, maintained using mix of science, creativity and purpose; both present your company with stronger positioning but damage to one also weakens the other.
-Employment-specific, often localized, fact remains employer brands intimately connect with and echo a company brand, and therefore directly impact on brand identity, internally and externally (and vice versa.)
+Deliberately nuanced, maintained using a mix of science, creativity and purpose; offering stronger positioning sure, but damage to one also weakens the other.

-Here’s the kicker.
-An employer brand can only ever be as strong as the company brand.
+Here’s the kicker too – employer brands are usually only ever as strong as the company brand.